Popular lifehacks

 An artificial agonist is so structurally similar to a receptor’s natural agonist that it can have the same effect on the receptor.
 Many drugs are made to mimic natural agonists so they can bind to their receptors and elicit the same – or much stronger – reaction.

-READ ALSO: What is RYZE weakness?
+READ ALSO: What is so special about Tiffany?

 What factors influence drug receptor interaction?